 SaveToFile (FormatDateTime (‘yymmdd_hhnnss’, Now) + ‘.txt’);

-Now the power of this shell comes from integrating with other Google Cloud services, but it certainly nice to have a Linux shell at hand, for free, for running any application including those you build with Delphi Tokyo for Linux.
+Now the power of this shell comes from integrating with other Google Cloud services. but it is certainly nice to have a Linux shell at hand, for free, for running any application including those you build with Delphi Tokyo for Linux.

 Design.
 Code.
 Compile.
 Deploy.